brillnt/brillnt-slide-templates/CONTRIBUTING.md

 - Client package created: exports/mara-gonzlez-caf-esperanza/
 - All 6 HTML files generated with correct content
 - All 7 PDF files generated with proper sizes
-- White logo displays on cover, black logo on other slides
+- Objective observation: "brillnt." in elegant italic script visible on all slides
 - Development server serves templates with ../../assets/ paths
-- Production builds use ../assets/ paths correctly
+- Production builds use ../../assets/ paths correctly (no asset copying)
 ```

 ## 🤖 AI-Specific Verification Guidelines